MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 12. FAQ Page     <a name="faqpage"></a>
-The page gives a brief introduction to content of the page and there are 3 sections: Ordering, Dispatch and Delivery and Returns and Refunds.
+The page gives a brief introduction to the content of the page and the rest of the information is broken down into 3 main sections: Ordering, Dispatch and Delivery and Returns and Refunds.
 Each section shows frequently asked questions and answers.
-It can be accessed in the dropdown menu for the our story link, but also can be accessed by a link in the footer, this link will open the page in a seperate footer.
+It can be accessed in the dropdown menu for the our story link, but also can be accessed by a link in the footer.
+I purposely did this as I wanted the user find the information easily within the nav, but adding it into the footer seemed to be appropriate as well as the company information documents are grouped together in a logical sequence under the blurb on the company.

 <br>